 If you happen to look down while taking a stroll in the woods or a marsh, here are some distinguishing characteristics to help you know the difference between a true frog and a true toad.

 Most true frogs have long legs for hopping, while toads sport stumpy bodies and shorter legs for walking, Wildlife Preservation Canada noted.
 Their skin also looks different, with toads generally having dry skin covered in "warts" and parotoid glands that secrete a poison to help toads defend against predators, according to the National Wildlife Federation.

 True frogs have smooth, moist skin and pads on their toes to help with climbing, according to the San Diego Zoo.

-And while toads generally lay their eggs in long strands, frogs lay their eggs in a cluster that resembles a bunch of grapes.
+And while toads generally lay their eggs in long strands, true frogs lay their eggs in a cluster that resembles a bunch of grapes, Wildlife Preservation Canada said.